ozyurtf/cpu-scheduler/README.md

 **Throughput**: Again, since the short processes/threads have to wait for the long processes/threads, the rate of the finished processes/threads in a time unit is lowwer than some other scheduling algorithms.

 **Response Time**: In FCFS, if a process/thread started to be executed, the CPU cannot be taken away from that process/thread until it finishes its CPU burst.
 This means if a high priority task comes from the user, it will have to wait for the currently running process/thread to be finished™.
 Similarly, if short processes/threads come after the long processes/threads, they have to wait as well.
-That's why we can say that the response time is not good when we use FCFS.
+That's why we can say that the response time is not good in general when we use FCFS.

-**CPU Utilization**: High CPU utilization means that the overall length of time CPU stayed idle is low.
-So if the length of processes are long, we can say that FCFS can achieve good  CPU utilization since CPU will be able to execute these processes without being interrupted.
+**CPU Utilization**: High CPU utilization means that the total length of time CPU stayed idle is low.
+So if the length of processes are long, we can say that FCFS can achieve good CPU utilization since CPU will be able to execute these processes without being interrupted and will not be idle during this time.
 If short processes come frequently, CPU utilization might not be that good because of frequent context switching.
-Similarly, if there are many IO bound processes, CPU utilization might be low as well.
+Similarly, if there are many IO bound processes, CPU utilization might be low as well since this increases the risk of staying idle and frequent context switching.

 #### SJF